CS2212-Team-2/Code-repo/README.md

 ##  installation/run

-1. Make sure that you have the jdk property installed ([a link](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html))
+1. Make sure that you have the jdk property installed ([Java JDK](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html))
-2. Install grails/groovy (Refer to slide 4 of the grails tutorial [a link](https://ethamajin.github.io/CS2212B-2017/TUTORIALS.html)
+2. Install grails/groovy (Refer to slide 4 of the grails tutorial [ethamajin.github.io](https://ethamajin.github.io/CS2212B-2017/TUTORIALS.html)
 3. Download this project and place it in a folder
 4. Once you have that installed open a command prompt window and move to the root of the project folder
 5. Once inside the folder run the command grails run-app and the server will start on at localhost:8080
 6. Go to that address in the browser to view the application

 Note: To get to the add to house screen go to localhost:8080/house/joinhouse

+##  3rd party license

+Calendar: For the calendar code and css we used a 3rd parties code to help.
+Under The MIT License (MIT) Copyright (c) 2016 jujumuncher we were granted the right to change, modify, and edit the original code.
+To see the original [Click Here](https://github.com/jujumuncher/caleandar)